To help others create an enduring legacy of ngā taonga tuku iho for their whānau

 What's Different About How We Teach?

-We follow 'The Matrix™' which is a specific sequence of lessons, taught in a very special way.
-It was developed by our mother - Erenora Puketapu-Hetet (who learned to weave with Nana Rangimarie).
+We follow 'The Matrix™' which is a specific series of lessons, taught in a very special way.
+It was developed by Erenora Puketapu-Hetet and her daughter, Veranoa Hetet.

 For decades, our Mum and Veranoa have used The Matrix™ to successfully guide hundreds of students on a journey of self discovery and mastery through the traditional Māori weaving techniques.